Charles Eugene, Prince of Lambesc

-Charles Eugène of Lorraine (25 September 1751 – 2 November 1825) was the head of and last male member of the House of Guise, the cadet branch of the House of Lorraine which dominated France during the Wars of Religion, remained prominent as princes étrangers at court throughout the ancien régime, and participated in the émigré efforts to restore the Bourbons to the throne.
-He was an officer in the French and Habsburg militaries during the French Revolutionary and Napoleonic wars.
+Prince Charles Eugène of Lorraine-Brionne, Duke of Elbeuf (25 September 1751 – 2 November 1825) was the head of and last male member of the House of Guise, the cadet branch of the House of Lorraine which dominated France during the Wars of Religion, remained prominent as princes étrangers at court throughout the ancien régime, and participated in the émigré efforts to restore the Bourbons to the throne.
+He was an officer in the French and Habsburg militaries during the French Revolutionary and Napoleonic Wars.

 Biography

-Born on 25 September 1751 in Versailles, France, to Louis, Prince of Brionne and his third wife, Princess Louise of Rohan (1734-1815).
+Charles Eugène was born on 25 September 1751 in Versailles, France, to Louis de Lorraine, Prince of Brionne by his third wife, Princess Louise of Rohan-Rochefort (1734-1815).
 Charles Eugène was a peer of France and Prince of Lorraine, styled as the Prince of Lambesc.
-One of four children, he had a younger brother and two younger sisters.
-Through his sister, Princess Joséphine of Lorraine, he was an uncle of Charles Emmanuel, Prince of Carignano and great uncle of the future King Charles Albert of Sardinia.
+One of four children, he had a younger brother, Joseph Louis, Prince of Lorraine-Vaudémont, and two younger sisters, Princess Joséphine of Lorraine and Princess Anne Charlotte of Lorraine.
+Through Princess Joséphine, who married Victor Amadeus II, Prince of Carignano, Charles Eugène was an uncle of Charles Emmanuel, Prince of Carignano and a great uncle of the future King Charles Albert of Sardinia.

-First marriage
+Marriages

-He married twice; firstly to a rich Polish noblewoman, Anna Cetner (1764–1814), whom he wed on 20 May 1803.
-She was daughter of Ignacy Cetner, Palatine of Bełz (1728-1800) and Countess Ludwika Potocka (1744-1800).
+He married twice; first to a rich Polish noblewoman, Anna Cetner (1764–1814), whom he wed on 20 May 1803.
+She was a daughter of Ignacy Cetner, Palatine of Bełz (1728-1800) and Countess Ludwika Potocka (1744-1800).
 The couple had no issue.

-Second marriage

-After the death of his first wife, he married again to Victoire de Folliot de Crenneville (1766–1845) on 23 Jan 1816, former governess of Marie Louise, Empress of the French.
-She was daughter of French nobleman François Méderic Folliot de Crenneville (1735-1802) and Anne Pierrette Charlotte du Poutet (b.
+After the death of his first wife, he married again to Victoire de Folliot de Crenneville (1766–1845) on 23 Jan 1816.
+Victoire, the former governess of Empress Marie Louise, was the daughter of French nobleman François Méderic Folliot de Crenneville (1735-1802) and Anne Pierrette Charlotte du Poutet (b.
 1746).
-At the time of her marriage to Prince Charles Eugène Viktoria was already twice widowed: Baroness du Poutet and Countess von Colloredo-Wallsee.
+At the time of her marriage to Prince Charles Eugène, Victorie had already been widowed twice: first as Baroness du Poutet and second as Countess von Colloredo-Wallsee.
 Again, the couple had no children and they divorced in 1817.